genesiscommunitysuccess/docs/docs/00_flow/02_quick-start/03_user_interface.md

 ---
-title: 'The User Interface'
+title: 'User Interface'
 id: the-user-interface
 ---

-# The User Interface
+# User Interface

 We have two key elements to our application, our user interface and our server.
 This section will focus on the former.